Codecademy/docs/content/cybersecurity/concepts/nmap/terms/tcp-syn-scan/tcp-syn-scan.md

   - 'Cybersecurity'
   - 'Ethical Hacking'
 CatalogContent:
-  - 'introduction-to-cybersecurity'
   - 'introduction-to-ethical-hacking'
   - 'paths/scan-systems-with-nmap'
 ---

 A **TCP SYN scan** runs by default when running Nmap as root or Administrator.
 It is the most popular scan option according to [Nmap.org](https://nmap.org).
-Quick and efficient, this scan can indicate open, filtered and closed port states.
+Quick and efficient, this scan can indicate open, filtered, and closed port states.
 Also known as the half-open scan, it never completes the full TCP connection, so is less likely to be blocked by firewalls.

 ## Syntax